BrenoTeixeira/cardio_catch_disease/README.md

 <p>&nbsp;<p>

-## The objective of this project is to develop a tool to predict heart disease at early stages with a good and stable precision to bring more profit for the company.
+## The objective of this project is to develop a tool to predict heart disease at early stages with good and stable precision to bring more profit for the company.

 <p>&nbsp;<p>